 STEM simply refers to the collection of disciplines that fall into one of the following categories:

 Here at Los Medanos, many STEM disciplines exist throughout several departments.
-You can see a list of these departments and links to their webpages "Here"

 What are STEM disciplines like?

 Often students attempt to gauge their interest in STEM based upon their interest in the various STEM subjects taught in school.
 The problem with this is that STEM is so incredibly broad.
 In order to judge interest in STEM, it has been found more helpful to ask: